 Recipe variations

-If you’re a pumpkin lover and want to try experimenting with your Pumpkin Martini, here are some variations you should try:
+If you’re a pumpkin lover and want to try experimenting with the cocktail template, here are some variations you should try:

-• If you’re in for a treat, prepare a Pumpkin Pie Martini combining vodka, crème de cacao, heavy cream and pumpkin spice.
-Extra decadent points if you top it off with whipped cream.
+- Make a Pumpkin Pie Martini combining vodka, crème de cacao, heavy cream and pumpkin spice.
+Extra points if you top it off with whipped cream.

-• Give brunch a spin by serving Pumpkin Espresso Martini.
-Mix coffee liqueur, vodka, espresso and pumpkin spice syrup for the ultimate fall pick-me-up.
+- Give brunch a spin by serving Pumpkin Espresso Martini.
+Mix coffee liqueur, vodka, espresso and pumpkin spice syrup for the ultimate autumn pick-me-up.

-If you’re a martini lover, you should also try the Dirty Martini, Pornstar Martini with Gin, Lemon Drop Martini and Apple Martini.
+If you’re a Martini lover, you should also try the Dirty Martini, Pornstar Martini, Lemon Drop Martini and Apple Martini.

-Thanks to its rich and creamy texture, the Pumpkin Martini lends itself to be a dessert cocktail, that will delight your guests, especially during the festive season and Christmas Day, alongside a platter of homemade cakes and biscuits.
+Thanks to its rich and creamy texture, the drink lends itself to be a dessert cocktail, that will delight your guests, especially during the festive season and Christmas Day, alongside a platter of homemade cakes and biscuits.
 It’s also a great Halloween cocktail if you’re planning a sophisticated at-home party.
 And don’t feel like it’s an autumn drink only.
-Pumpkin purée and syrup are readily available all year long, so you can serve a Pumpkin Martini at friends’ get-togethers, brunches and parties to sip away the autumn nostalgia.
+Pumpkin purée and syrup are readily available all year long, so you can serve the cocktail at friends’ get-togethers, brunches, and parties to sip away the autumn nostalgia.